-That said, this type of platform does have some shortcomings, like the lack of customer support or other more advanced features, so you might want to check some of the better solutions in our VPN buyers guide.
+That said, this type of platform does have some shortcomings, like the lack of customer support or other more advanced features, so you might want to check some of the best VPN solutions in our buyer's guide.

 VPN Gate’s software is freeware, which means it’s entirely free to use and you don’t even need to sign up for it.
 Moreover, you can copy or redistribute all the files you have acquired and even upload the entire software to other websites.